ethib137/ll/README.md

 ### Nested components

 Only a component's `-container` may be referenced from other component style declarations.
-If you feel the need to reach into and target any sub-elements of a component, you should stop and re-evaulate.
+If you feel the need to reach into and target any sub-elements of a component, you should stop and re-evaluate.
 Perhaps you need to instead add another variation to that sub-component:

 ```scss
 .comment-container {